aCard0s0/DAP/README.md

-# DAP
-Drone Assisted Parking
+# Final Course Project - Drone Assisted Parking - DAP

 Project developed at the Universidade de Aveiro, Portugal.
 In order to monitor the free parking parks at the university.